EylonYehiel/Brain-Scan-Classification-Deep-Larning/README.md

 ## Methodology
 ### 1. **Models from Scratch**
+- A Rescale layer - dividing by 255 (maximal pixel value)
 - 5 Conv2D layers with increasing filters (32–256) and ReLU activation.
 - MaxPooling2D layers for spatial reduction.
 - Fully connected layer with sigmoid activation.
-- Training: 30 epochs, batch size 30.
+- Batch Normalization layers

 ### 2. **Data Augmentation**
 - Random horizontal flip, rotation, zoom, and brightness adjustment.
 - Added dropout layers to prevent overfitting.
-- Training: 100 epochs.
+- Trained with more epochs enabling the model to adapt to image mutations.

 ### 3. **Transfer Learning (VGG16)**
 - **Feature Extraction**: Used the second-last layer of VGG16 with ImageNet weights.
+Aaugmentation addition examined for enriched image representation.
 - **Fine-Tuning**: Enabled training for the last 4 layers of the pretrained model.
-- Added augmentation for enriched image representation.

 ### 4. **Evaluation Metrics**
 - Accuracy, *precision*, recall, F1 score.